OrestTa/tarasiuk.me/1-about-orest.markdown

 permalink: /about-orest
 ---

 My name is Orest.
-I’m an old-school-ish computer scientist currently working in crypto.
+I’m an old-school-ish computer scientist currently in crypto and ideating towards co-founding a new startup.

 - Running [zkWarsaw](https://www.zkwarsaw.dev/){:target="_blank"}. zkWarsaw is a Warsaw community around zero-knowledge proofs organising lectures and workshops for researchers, hackers, and builders.